Southern California Elder Abuse Attorneys

 A single or repeated act or lack of appropriate action occurring within any relationship where there is an expectation of trust, which causes harm or distress to an older person.

 Elder abuse takes many different forms, some involving intimidation or threats against the elderly, some involving neglect, and others involving financial scams and exploitation.
 Sometimes the abuse of elders comes at the hands of family members; while other times it comes from paid caregivers, either in the home or in facilities.
 A reputable elder abuse attorney can help bring these people to justice.

 Elder Abuse as a Crime with Actionable Consequences

-Elder Abuse cases that end up in the courts refers to the intentional or neglectful acts by a caregiver or “trusted” individual that lead to, or may lead to the harm of a vulnerable elder person.
+Elder abuse cases that end up in the courts refers to the intentional or neglectful acts by a caregiver or “trusted” individual that lead to, or may lead to the harm of a vulnerable elder person.
 Neglect, physical abuse, emotional or psychological abuse; verbal abuse and threats; financial abuse and financial exploitation, sexual abuse, and abandonment are all forms of elder abuse that can be actionable.
-We can advise you if you or a loved-one has an actionable case.
+We can advise if you or a loved-one has an actionable case.

 Who is at Risk for Elder Abuse

 Elder abuse can happen any where any time. occur anywhere — in the home or in a retirement, senior living or nursing home facility.
 Elder abuse affects seniors across all socio-economic levels, cultures, and races.
 Dementia is often a significant risk factor as are mental health and substance abuse of both elder victims and their abusers.
 Isolation, such as where a family member or paid care giver tends to an elder in the elder’s home is also a document risk factor.
 Finally, women and significantly older elders are more likely to be victims.